udif/cae-win-tools/Readme.md

 \*(Computer Aided Engineering - typically referring to electronics CAD software)

 ## Requirements:
-- [x] docker
+- [x] Docker

 ## Usage:

 Note: **On the first build** , a base containers with all the linux tools and libraries will be created.
 On further invocations, the docker image will be reused.

-`build clean` - **Warning!** This will remove all the local containers, if any.
-Images will be left as-is.
+`build clean` - **Warning!** This will remove all your local Docker containers, if any.
+Docker images will be left as-is.
-`build iverilog` - Build the icarus verilog simulator
+`build iverilog` - Build the icarus verilog simulator.
-`build yosys` - Build the yosys synthesis tools
+`build yosys` - Build the yosys synthesis tools.
-`build arachne` - Build the arachne place & route tool for the ice40HX family, *plus* the required icetools.
+`build arachne` - Build the arachne place & route tool for the ice40HX family, *plus* the required icstorm tools.

 After running the `build` script, You can find the output in the `zip` subdirectory as a compressed ZIP file.
 All ZIP files are tagged by the 7 first digits of the git commit used to build the specific tool.